-Many of you have heard of the Rule of 72, but let’s review just in case.
+Many of you have heard of the Rule of 72, but let’s review it just in case.
 To estimate the time it will take to double your money, divide 72 by the expected growth rate, expressed as a percentage.
 For example, if you expect to earn 10% per year on a $10,000 investment, it will double to $20,000 in about 7.2 years (72 / 10).

 Now here is a neat way to use the Rule of 72 to determine annual growth rate.
 Let’s assume that in year 1 a company earned $2 per share, and by year 8 it was earning $8 per share.
 What was the annual EPS growth rate?
 Using the Rule of 72 makes answering this question easy.
-First, how many times did the EPS double over the eight year period?
+First, how many times did the EPS double over the eight-year period?
 It doubled once from $2 to $4 and a second time from $4 to $8.
 Doubling twice in eight years means that the EPS doubled once every four years.
 Using the Rule of 72, we know that to double in 4 years the EPS must have grown at an annual compound rate of 18 (72 / 4).
-So the company’s EPS have grown at an annual rate of 18% over the past 8 years.
+So the company’s EPS has grown at an annual rate of 18% over the past 8 years.

 By the way, you can do the same thing to determine the growth rate of your salary (if that’s your thing).
-And you can use the Rule of 72 to determine, at a given inflation rate, how long it will take for your money to buy half of what it can by today (depressing).
+And you can use the Rule of 72 to determine, at a given inflation rate, how long it will take for your money to buy half of what it can buy today (depressing).